 Erasing signs of the damage in your bathroom is dependent on the severity of what’s occurred.
 You may need to bring in a long line of contractors to get things back in order.
 In a worst-case scenario, your bathroom might have suffered structural damage, and mold and mildew is present as well.
 If those are the facts, you’re going to need to call in a general contractor, as well as a mold and mildew remediation specialist, to return your bathroom and home to a safe, usable state.
 Other than that, assess where the damage is worst and start there.
 If your drywall is ruined, call in a drywall contractor and painter to get things back to normal.
 If your flooring is cracked or coming loose, call in a flooring contractor.
 You get the idea.

-Need to find a pro for your water damage repair?Find Pros
+Ready to start your water damage repair?Find Pros

 Maybe It’s Time for a Bathroom Remodeler